 Heat the oil in a large skillet.
 Add the garlic and red pepper flakes and saute until garlic is translucent.
 Add the white wine and the red pepper and simmer a minute and the reserved water.
 Add the clams and cover the pan.
 Leave the cover on and cook for app.
 5 minutes until all the clams have opened.
 If you need a few more minutes, take it and then throw out any of the closed clams.
 Add the juice of half of a lemon.
 Take off the heat and add the pasta to the pan and very gently toss.
 At the last minute add the parsley and serve.
 Garnish with lemon.
 I put a little Parmesan Cheese on top also.
 Goes good with a Chardonnay and crusty bread.
 Enjoy!

-Allergens: Shellfish, gluten (Does work good with gluten free pasta also)
+Allergens: Shellfish, Dairy, gluten (Does work good with gluten free pasta also)